Filtering by: General Session

 Join us for a half-day event showcasing technology offerings in the areas of marketing, data management and CRM, ticketing, online program notes, audience engagement apps, in-hall concert technologies, and more.
 Get to know the companies behind these offerings, learn how your peers are innovating with technology, and pick up tips and tricks for creative ways to take better advantage of the tools you have.

-The Tech Fair will take place in the Exhibit Hall, with presentations in adjoining rooms.
+The Tech Fair will take place in the Exhibit Area, with presentations in adjoining rooms.
 See the schedule of presentations at https://leagueconference.org/tech-fair.

 No additional cost.
 The Tech Fair is included in your Conference registration!